October 1, 2012

 The college encourages the reporting of all on-campus criminal activities, injuries, fires, and illnesses.
 Security staff document all reported incidents and refer significant crimes against persons and property to the Tacoma Police Department.
 Security administrators and Student Affairs staff investigate on-campus crimes involving students.
 Student Affairs staff sanction students when appropriate.
 The Tacoma Police Department may investigate on-campus incidents involving students and non-students.

 The college makes clear that its student conduct process is independent of criminal or civil proceedings.
 The college advises students to pursue criminal charges or civil action against perpetrators of crimes on campus.
-The student conduct process can be reviewed at www.pugetsound.edu/student-life/student-resources/student-conduct.
+Review the student conduct process.

 Security administrators, through key control and card access programs, regulate access to buildings.
 Video surveillance cameras are used in select campus areas to deter and investigate reported suspicious activity.
 Academic facilities are locked at varying times, depending on use schedules.
 Prior written authorization is required for admittance when facilities are locked.
 Residences are locked 24 hours a day.
 Security and Residence Life staff members patrol living areas to check for propped or unsecured doors.
 Areas rendered unsecurable by damage or equipment failure are repaired on a high priority basis by maintenance staff.